ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

   - 5a Select appropriate engineering tools, considering their limitations
   - 5c Use engineering tools appropriately

+## Academic Integrity

-_Academic Integrity:_ In order to maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust, fairness, respect and responsibility.
+In order to maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust, fairness, respect and responsibility.

+### Discipline

-_Discipline:_ A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for his/her actions.
+A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for his/her actions.
 A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g.,